Generic Name: aripiprazole (injection) (AR i PIP ra zole)

 Aristada injection is given once every 4 to 8 weeks, depending on your condition.
 Your doctor may occasionally change your dosing schedule.

 If you have never used aripiprazole before, your doctor may want to you also take this medicine by mouth (in tablet or liquid form) for a short time before your first injection.
-You may need to continue taking oral aripiprazole for another 2 to 3 weeks after your first injection.
+You may need to continue taking oral aripiprazole for up to 3 weeks after your first injection.
 Follow your doctor's dosing instructions very carefully.

 Keep using all your anti-psychotic medications as directed by your doctor.
 Read the instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.